MTV Video Music Awards: 2020s

 Taylor Swift won Video of the Year for a second consecutive year for "Anti-Hero", making her the artist with the most wins (four) in this category.

 2024: The ceremony was originally scheduled to take place on September 10, 2024, but was pushed back by a day to avoid an overlap with the presidential debate between Donald Trump and Kamala Harris.

 Taylor Swift won seven awards, including Video of the Year and Artist of the Year, breaking the record for most awards won overall, with thirty wins since 2009.
 Her Video of the Year win for "Fortnight" extended her record for the most wins and most consecutive wins in this category, with five wins and three years respectively.

 2025: The 2025 Video Music Awards were held at the UBS Arena in Elmont, New York, on September 7, 2025.
 It was broadcast for the first time on CBS and available to stream on Paramount+ with a simulcast on MTV.
 The show was hosted by rapper and actor LL Cool J.

 Lady Gaga was the most nominated and awarded artist, winning four trophies out of twelve nominations.
 Ariana Grande's Brighter Days Ahead was crowned Video of the Year.
 Mariah Carey was honored with the Michael Jackson Video Vanguard Award, presented by Grande.
 Two new special awards were given out; Busta Rhymes received the Rock the Bells Visionary, and Ricky Martin received the Latin Icon.
 The ceremony saw a 42% increase in viewership compared to the previous edition, its highest ratings in 6 years.

+2026: The VMA's return to the Los Angeles Area since the 2017 MTV Video Music Awards.
+The ceremony will be held at the Peacock Theater in Downtown Los Angeles for the first time since the 2015 MTV Video Music Awards (back when it was named the Microsoft Theater).
+This will also be the first ceremony to be held in the fall.